In-Person Quick Home Energy Check-up

 - Identify ways you can reduce energy use and costs

-- Install energy-saving products at no cost with your permission—including ENERGY STAR® certified LED bulbs, smart thermostats, water heater pipe wrap(s), ShowerStart™ showerhead adapter, efficient-flow showerheads, faucet aerators, and smart power strips
+- Install energy-saving products at no cost with your permission.
+Products may include ENERGY STAR® certified LED bulbs, water heater pipe wrap(s), ShowerStart™ showerhead adapter, efficient-flow showerheads, faucet aerators, smart power strips, and a smart thermostat.*

 Energy Analyst Health and Safety Protocols